 - DID number.
 Optionally, you can give the queue a Direct Inward Dial number from the block of numbers provided by your phone company.
 Callers can then dial the queue directly, without going through an auto attendant. - To assign multiple DID numbers to a queue, separate each number by a comma.
 For example, enter 1234,1235,1236. - Operator.
 Select the extension to which callers will be transferred if they press 0 while they are leaving voicemail for the queue. - Comments.
 Enter any descriptive information about the queue. - Queue is closed.
-See "Defining call logging for a queue" on page 2-24. - Trace queue and agent activity to queue logs.
-Check to create queue logs that record detailed agent and queue activity for troubleshooting purposes. - 3 Click OK to save the queue.
+See "Closing a queue" on page 2-11. - Trace queue and agent activity to queue logs.
+Check to create queue logs that record detailed agent and queue activity for troubleshooting purposes.
+See Appendix for details. - 3 Click OK to save the queue as you have defined it so far or go to the next section, "Closing a queue."